henness17/SweetCode/README.md

 - 004: Server-Side Rendering: Node.js + EJS (~~Article~~, ~~Video~~)
 - 005: User Authentication: Facebook + Passport.js (~~Article~~, ~~Video~~)
 ## Article Listing
-You can find a full list of articles on my Dev.to profile [here](https://dev.to/ryhenness).
+You can find a full list of articles, and recent activity on my Dev.to profile [here](https://dev.to/ryhenness).